zilyck/StudyNotes/docs/computing-science/computer-systems.md

 Bit depth is used to describe the number of bits used to store each pixel in an image.

+# Firewalls and Encryption

+## Firewalls

+The purpose of a Firewall is to prevent unauthorised access to a computer network.

+## Encryption

+Encryption keeps data safe by coding a message in a way that can't be read by humans.

 **Credit for Images: BBC Bitesize**